Ignite your passion and join the extraordinary team at Penrhos College where endless possibilities await.

 The successful applicant will have:

-- Experience in stock control
+- Experience in interacting with young people

 For further details, please view the position statement.